Food of Milan: Top 10 Dishes You Must Eat in Milan

 In addition to the specific specialties, there are two things that make the food of Milan different from most Italian cuisines.

 First, traditional Milanese cuisine, like French Cuisine, uses a lot of butter.
-The Milanese still use olive oil, but they cook with way more butter than is the norm in most other parts of Italy.
+The Milanese still use olive oil, but they cook with way more butter than is the norm in most other Italian regions.

 Second, there is more risotto and polenta than pasta on Milanese menus.
-When you think Italian food, you think pasta, right?
-But in Milan cuisine, risotto and polenta are even more popular than pasta!
+When you think traditional Italian food, you think pasta, right?
+But unlike the case in most other parts of Italy, in Milan cuisine, risotto and polenta are even more popular than pasta!

 What is “alla Milanese”?